ashwini-kr-sharma/chipatac2020/03_Alignment.md

 # Indexing
 #----------

-samtools index <aligned_filtered_sorted.bam> <aligned_filtered_sorted.bam.bai>
+samtools index <aligned_filtered_sorted_duprmv.bam> <aligned_filtered_sorted_duprmv.bam.bam.bai>

 ```

 A detailed explaination of the parameters used for alignment can be found [here](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#using-samtoolsbcftools-downstream), it is important to notice the difference for paired end and single end sequencing.

 After alignment, we also filter out poor quality, unmapped and duplicate reads using [samtools](http://www.htslib.org/doc/samtools.html).
 The parameters `-F, -f, q` along with `markdup` are used to filter out reads.

-Using this [tool](https://broadinstitute.github.io/picard/explain-flags.html), one can find the exact meaning of the filtering flags like `1796, 1804, 2, etc`.
+> Using this [tool](https://broadinstitute.github.io/picard/explain-flags.html), one can find the exact meaning of the filtering flags like `1796, 1804, 2, etc`.

 # Alignment statistics

-**SAMtools** provides some functions like `flagstats, stats and idxstats` to compute overall summary of read alignment statistics.
-We will use them to compute alignment statistics and compare -
+**SAMtools** provides some functions like `flagstat, stats and idxstats` to compute overall summary of read alignment statistics.
+You can find more information on the **flagstat** [here](http://www.htslib.org/doc/samtools-flagstat.html)

-- pre-filtering and post-filtering numbers
-- observe how the statistics are computed for paired end and single end data

 ```
 # Go to your home directory